Crackdown-PD2/Crackdown-Installer/README.md

 # Troubleshooting Other Installer Problems

 Any issues with the Installer itself will be logged (along with the exception-specific error message) inside the installer's session log.
-If you encounter crashing, freezing, or other issues, please find the log file inside most recent Crackdown Installer log folder (in `\AppData\Local\Temp\crackdowninstaller_[random characters here]`) and send it to us.
+If you encounter crashing, freezing, or other issues, please find the log file inside the `temp` folder, which is in the Crackdown Installer folder alongside the Installer's executable file.

 Also feel free to give feedback on the installer, as it's still in development.